digikin/swarm-tick-stack-demo/README.md

 docker swarm init --advertise-addr <local ip>
 ```
 ## Use KVM or Hyper-v to create two virtual machines
 I use Ubuntu Server [Ubuntu Server 18.04.2 LTS](https://ubuntu.com/download/server).
-When you name your server keep to the naming convention like "swarm" and "swarm1".
+When you build your server keep to the naming convention like "swarm" and "swarm1".
 Install docker on both of the virtual machines.
 I use the get-docker script for simplicity.

 ```